Kevin Newman Player Props: Reds vs. Red Sox

-Kevin Newman and his .488 on-base percentage over his past 10 games (155 points higher than his season-long percentage), will be in action for the Cincinnati Reds versus the Boston Red Sox and James Paxton on May 31 at 7:10 PM ET.
+On Thursday, Kevin Newman (hitting .424 in his past 10 games) and the Cincinnati Reds face the Boston Red Sox, whose starting pitcher will be Chris Sale.
+First pitch is at 7:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Red Sox.
+He had two hits (going 2-for-4) in his last game against the Red Sox.

 Kevin Newman Game Info & Props vs. the Red Sox